Meeting Time: October 21, 2021 at 1:30pm HST

 • Default_avatar

-Kimberly Bisnar almost 3 years ago
+Kimberly Bisnar about 3 years ago

 Please this has got to stop!
 Why must pickelball player have to tape their courts when using at the Kula community center.
 It absolutely unacceptable!
 Do tennis players tape their courts.
 There is plenty of room for all.
 Let get this done Maui Parks/Recreations.
 We are way behind the ball on getting this done.